ReverseZoom2151/Imperative-CW/README.md

 ### 5. Robust Testing Framework

 The provided test suite covers various use cases and edge cases, validating the functionality of all operations.
 By defining _test_list_, users can run a comprehensive set of assertions that check the correctness of the list's behavior under different conditions, ensuring reliability and stability of the implementation.

+# Sketch2PGM Converter (converter.c)

+This project is a comprehensive C-based application designed to convert sketch instructions from a .sk file format into a .pgm (Portable GrayMap) image.
+It introduces an innovative way to interpret drawing commands encoded in binary within .sk files and render them as grayscale images.
+This conversion process not only showcases the versatility of binary file handling in C but also bridges the gap between simple encoded drawing instructions and visual representations.

+## Description

+At its core, the program operates by reading a series of encoded commands from a .sk file, which contain instructions for drawing lines, blocks (rectangles), and setting colors (grayscale intensity).
+These commands are decoded and executed to modify an in-memory representation of the image.
+Once all commands have been processed, the resultant image is saved as a .pgm file, a widely supported format for grayscale images that can be easily viewed or processed further with image editing tools.
+The encoding scheme for the drawing commands uses a combination of opcodes and operands, allowing for compact and efficient storage of drawing instructions.
+This approach demonstrates a practical application of binary file operations, bitwise manipulation, and the implementation of custom drawing algorithms.

+## Key Features

+- **Command Decoding:** Efficiently decodes drawing commands stored in binary format within .sk files.
+- **Drawing Primitives:** Supports basic drawing operations, including lines and filled rectangles, with plans to extend functionality to more complex shapes.
+- **Grayscale Support:** Implements grayscale coloring, allowing for varied intensity in the drawings, which can be utilized to add depth or shading to the images.
+- **Dynamic Memory Management:** Utilizes dynamic memory allocation for image data storage, ensuring efficient use of resources for images of variable sizes.
+- **Error Handling:** Incorporates basic error handling for file operations, ensuring robustness and reliability of the conversion process.
+- **Portable GrayMap (PGM) Output:** Generates output in the .pgm format, facilitating easy viewing and further processing of the converted images.
+- **Modular Design:** Structured in a way that separates the drawing logic from file handling and the main application flow, making the codebase easier to understand and extend.

+## Setup and Initialization

+The program begins by initializing a new state for the conversion process, including setting up an empty image buffer.
+This is accomplished through the newState function, which prepares the environment for processing drawing commands.

+## Command Processing

+Drawing commands are read from the .sk file in a binary format.
+Each command consists of an opcode and an operand, dictating the action to be taken (e.g., drawing a line, setting the color) and the parameters for the action, respectively.
+The readSketch function oversees reading these commands and delegating their execution to appropriate handlers.

+## Drawing Operations

+Based on the decoded commands, the program performs drawing operations on the in-memory image buffer.
+It supports drawing lines and blocks (rectangles) as specified by the sketch instructions, adjusting for color intensity as dictated by the grayscale color commands.
+The drawing logic, encapsulated in convertLine and convertBlock, demonstrates basic computer graphics algorithms for rasterizing shapes.

+## Finalizing the Image

+Once all commands have been processed, the resultant image is written to a .pgm file using the writeFile function.
+This function also handles formatting the output according to the .pgm specifications, ensuring compatibility with image viewers and editors.

+## Memory Management and Cleanup

+Dynamic memory allocated for the image buffer and the application state is properly freed at the end of the conversion process, preventing memory leaks and ensuring efficient resource use.

+## Extension and Customization

+The modular design of the program allows for easy extension and customization.
+New drawing commands can be added by introducing additional opcodes and implementing corresponding drawing functions.
+Similarly, the output format can be adapted to support other image types with minimal adjustments to the image writing logic.